What is E-Way Bill?

 Full-form of “E-Way Bill” is Electronic Way Bill.
 As per the GST rules, a GST registered person cannot transport goods without an e-way bill if the value of goods exceeds Rs.
 50,000 (single invoice/bill/delivery challan).
 An e-way bill is a document issued by the party transporting goods with details of the type of goods being shipped, details about the transporter of the shipment and who it is being sent to, and details on where the journey is beginning from and where it is sent to.

-What are the steps to create e-Way Bill?
+What are the Steps to Generate e-Way Bill?

 Are you wondering how to generate new e-way bill online?
 It is easier than you think!